Demosilient/demosilient.github.io/README.md

 		- destroy our planet.
 		- loose our agency or significant personal liberties to a surveillance/authoritarian corporate state.
 		- are automated out of the economic sphere by advanced technology.
-	- Record global institutional mistrust and a crisis of leadership.
+	- Record global institutional mistrust and a crisis of leadership as exemplified by rising internal and external polarizations and conflicts.
 	- New thriving independent media ecosystem, challenging economic and political establishment conventions, that reflects and caters to public mistrust.
 This ecosystem is looking for honest actors and initiatives to channel their subscription base’s confidence.
 	- Growing concern of the catastrophic risk embedded in the current social media model.
 - Why another platform/framework/collective?